 Getting from Tehran to Kashan

-The bus drive is around 4.5 hours and costs 650.000 IRR (2 Euros).
+The bus ride is around 4.5 hours and cost 650.000 IRR (2 Euros).
 Buses depart from Tehran’s southern bus terminal.

 Day 3 Tehran to Kashan

-Kashan quickly turned into one of my favorite places of Iran and definitely deserves a spot in every two-week Iran travel itinerary!
+Kashan quickly turned into one of my favorite places in Iran and definitely deserves a spot in every two-week Iran travel itinerary!
 This oasis desert town in the province of Isfahan is a calm, small town that lets you breathe after some busy days in Tehran.
-The little lanes of the old town which are made of mud clay are incredibly quiet during the day, and together (or maybe because of it), it gives the city a magical feeling.
+The little lanes of the old town, which are made of mud clay, are incredibly quiet during the day, and together (or maybe because of it), it give the city a magical feeling.
 I just loved it there!

 The weather in Kashan is way hotter than in Tehran, so most shops tend to close between 1 to 5 pm, including the Bazaar.